History of the Jews in Iran: Early Islamic period (634 to 1255)

 At the time of Islamic conquest of Persia, Jews were heavily under the pressure of the Sassanid rulers.
 Several Jewish religious figures were executed and the Jewish community was under pressure.
+Furthermore the city was left defenseless after the city's commander Firozan fled upon Arab arrival as happened in most cities and regions of Iran, partly due to popular dissatisfaction.
 Thus, many Jews welcomed the Arab armies with open arms.
 One of the Jews of Isfahan, "Abu Naeem", wrote in the "stories of the news of Isfahan" that Jews rushed to the gates of Isfahan to open the gates for the Arabs.
 He further wrote that many took musical instruments to make a feast.
 These Jews believed that the time of the Messiah is coming.
 Amnon Netzer believes that this story demonstrates that the Jews were the majority of the population of Isfahan at the time, since this act was likely to enrage the local Zoroastrians.

 After the Islamic conquest of Persia, Jews, along with Christians and Zoroastrians, were assigned the status of dhimmis, inferior subjects of the Islamic empire.
 Dhimmis were allowed to practice their religion, but were forced to pay taxes (jizya, a poll tax, and initially also kharaj, a land tax) in favor of the Arab Muslim conquerors, and as a compensation for being excused from military service and payment of poor tax incumbent on Muslims.
 Dhimmis were also required to submit to a number of social and legal disabilities; they were prohibited from bearing arms, riding horses, testifying in courts in cases involving a Muslim, and frequently required to wear clothes that clearly distinguished them from Muslims.
 Although some of these restrictions were sometimes relaxed, the overall condition of inequality remained in force until the Mongol invasion.
 The 10th-century Persian historian Estakhri reports that :

 All of the land from Isfahan to Tustar (Shushtar) was settled by Jews in such large numbers that the whole area was called Yahudistan (land of the Jews).